Employer of Record in Thailand

 Probation Period

-Although Thai labor law does not explicitly define a maximum probation period, standard practice limits probation to 119 days to avoid triggering statutory severance obligations.
+Although Thai labor law does not explicitly define a maximum probation period, standard practice limits probation to 119 days.
+Employees who complete 120 days or more of continuous service become entitled to statutory severance pay if their employment is terminated.

 Payroll and Employment Taxes in Thailand